OCA/l10n-belgium/l10n_be_mis_reports/script/README.rst

 - Abridged model association [m04-f]
 - Full model association [m05-f]

-**GENERATE_XML**
+**GENERATE_XML.py**

-This script generates the XML MIS Builder template for a specified model (see above)
+This python script generates the XML MIS Builder template for a specified model (see above)

 It uses two JSON files.
 The first one is located in the 'data' folder and contains all the data of an annual account.
 The second file is located in the 'calc' folder and contains the rubrics' calculations.

 There are also three mandatories options : --filename, --author and --year (see --help for more information)